frenchie4111/frenchie4111.github.io/_posts/2018-05-25-Running-Retro-on-Google-Colab.md

 post_image: /images/losswise/colab-icon.png
 tags: [ AI/ML, Colab, Retro ]
 layout: post
+type: Technology
 ---

 #### Google Colab

 I have previously [written]({% post_url 2018-05-21-Colab-and-Losswise %}) about [Google Colab](http://colab.research.google.com/), but if you don't know about it yet: Google Colab is a Jupyter Notebook hosting and colaboration platform provided by Google.
 It supports Google Docs style interactive sharing, and they provide free shared access to a Nvidia K80 GPU.
 This makes it an excelent choice for Machine Learning Practitioners on a budget.
 If you haven't checked it out I highly suggest doing so.